ioccc-src/winner/next/guidelines.md

 '_cleaned up_' by the C pre-processor and a C beautifier.

 Your submission need not pass all of the above tests.
 In certain cases, a test is not important.
-Entries that compete for the '**strangest/most creative source layout**' need not do as well as others in terms of their algorithm.
-On the other hand, given two such entries, we are more inclined to pick the submission that does something interesting when it's executed.
+Submissions that compete for the '**strangest/most creative source layout**' need not do as well as others in terms of their algorithm.
+On the other hand, given two such submissions, we are more inclined to pick the submission that does something interesting when it's executed.

 We try to avoid limiting creativity in our [rules](rules.html).
 As such, we